Pamogar/VET-IndoorDataset/README.md

 sensor data in a .sens file, containing the RGB-D images, the camera pose information and the camera intrinsics information, all the necessary information to generate a 3D reconstruction.
 We recommend the use of ScanNet [SensReader](https://github.com/ScanNet/ScanNet/tree/master/SensReader) to read this files.
-Additionally, this dataset contains an extra scene with the different steps of the virtualization, specifically: 3D reconstruction, 3D semantic segmentation, layout, 3D instance segmentation and CAD alignment.The dataset focuses on indoor environments of various sizes and types, providing valuable resources for computer vision and robotics research.
+Additionally, this dataset contains an extra scene with the different steps of the virtualization, specifically: 3D reconstruction, 3D semantic segmentation, 3D instance segmentation and CAD alignment + layout.
+The dataset focuses on indoor environments of various sizes and types, providing valuable resources for computer vision and robotics research.

 This README provides an overview of the dataset and instructions for accessing it.